 These sharks are found around the world in warm waters, mostly off the east and southern coasts of the United States, the southeastern coast of South America, the Mediterranean, and off the coasts of Africa, Australia, China, and Indochina.
 Though it can dive to over 600 feet, it prefers shallow waters, where it hunts stealthily and at night.

-Its population has declined because it is over-hunted, as its fins are used for shark fin soup, and the oil from its liver is used in cosmetics.
+Its population has declined due to overfishing for its fins (used in shark fin soup), meat, and hides, as well as bycatch, habitat loss, and direct killing due to its fearsome appearance.
+The use of liver oil in cosmetics is now less common.
 It’s captured for display in aquariums around the world since it tolerates captivity.

 Some people simply kill the shark because of its ferocious looks.
 It’s also caught in nets, and baby sharks are vulnerable to pollution.